-If you frequently have trouble passing stool, you may be wondering if the Squatting Stools can help you ease the problem.
+If you frequently have trouble passing stool, suffer from chronic constipation or diarrhea, you may be wondering if the Squatting Stools can help you ease the problem.
 If straining, constipation or incomplete bowel movements frequently bother you, ditch the puzzles and read ahead to learn how the squat stools can benefit you in various ways and how they can help you attain a state of high-performance pooping.
 (Also Read: Learn how to take Care for 6-month-old Constipated Baby )

 How do Squatting Stools Work?